zhangjianshe/satway-build-info/README.md

     cargo add satway_build@0.1.18
 ```

- This crate collects building information from all kinds of environments in to an object [CompileInfo]
+ This crate collects building information from all kinds of environments into an object [CompileInfo]
  which can be used in the program to get the building information.
 ![information flow](doc/information_flow.png)